Ujwal6702/Personal-Projects/README.md

 # Personal-Projects
-This Repository contain my programs which I created for myself to help me with my small inconivinences and to automate my work.
+This Repository contain my programs which I created for myself to help me with my small inconveniences and to automate my work.